GoogleChrome/web.dev/src/site/content/en/learn/css/blend-modes/index.md

 } %}

-The `mix-blend-mode` affects the entire element, including its pseudo elements.
+The `mix-blend-mode` affects the entire element, including its pseudo-elements.
-One use-case is in the initial example of a duotone image, which has color layers applied to the element through its pseudo elements.
+One use-case is in the initial example of a duotone image, which has color layers applied to the element through its pseudo-elements.

 {% Codepen {
   user: 'web-dot-dev',